 5.4.
-For it to be considered by Ofgem, a Network Licensee must submit a Full Submission by the specific Full Submission date set by Ofgem.
-This date may alter from year to year but will be communicated to Network Licensees at the latest during ISP.
+For it to be considered by Ofgem, a Network Licensee must submit a Full Submission by the Full Submission date set by Ofgem.
+This date may alter from year to year but will be communicated to Network Licensees at the latest twenty Working Days following the ISP deadline.

 5.5.
-A Network Licensee must ensure that the Full Submission (consisting of the Full Submission Pro-forma and Full Submission appendices) are submitted in their original formats and also provide a single PDF file which is formatted to print out the whole submission on A4 pages17.
-The Network Licensee should also provide eight ring bound copies of its Full Submission to Ofgem on the same day.
-Any Full Submission submitted electronically after 17:00 on the Full Submission date will not be considered.
+A Network Licensee must ensure that the Full Submission (consisting of the Full Submission Pro-forma and Full Submission appendices) is submitted in its original format and also provide a single PDF file which is formatted to print out the whole submission on A4 pages17.
+The Network Licensee should also provide eight ring bound copies of its Full Submission to Ofgem within two working days of the Full Submission date.
+Any Full Submission submitted electronically after 17:00 on the Full Submission date will not be considered for funding.
 The Network Licensee is responsible for ensuring that all required information is provided within its Full Submission.

-5.6.
-A Network Licensee should submit Full Submissions via a secure online portal into the relevant folder for that Network Licensee.
+A Network Licensee should submit Full Submissions via a secure online portal 5.6. into the relevant folder for that Network Licensee.
 If this portal is unavailable, Ofgem may permit the Network Licensee to submit its Full Submission by email.
 As part of granting this permission, Ofgem will notify the Network Licensee of the email address it must use for the submission.